 Relative weight remains inactive till several VMs start fighting for the processor resources.
 Subsequently, when the Relative weight value is 100 for the first VM and 200 for the second VM, they both will obtain all necessary processor resources in case those are available.
-When there is a competition for the resource utilization, then a VM with higher relative weight value obtains a greater share.
+When there is competition for resource utilization, then the VM with a higher relative weight value obtains a greater share.

 Relative weight is especially important when it is necessary to determine which VMs are “important” and which are “ordinary”.
 That way, your mission-critical services will obtain processor resources first.

 It should be noted that utilization of relative weight must be standardized – if you stick to the values within the range between 100 and 200 on one node, it will not be appropriate to set values between 500 and 1000 on another node.
 In case of Live Migration, a VM with a mission-critical service may have a lower relative weight value than a VM with less important services.